 Do you feel like you don’t stand out when it comes to local search?
 Are you looking for an easy way connect with your regional audience?
 If so, Google’s new Google Posts feature may be a great way for you to increase engagement through your Knowledge Graph and Google Maps listing, without sinking a lot of time and money into the effort.

-Launched in June, Google Posts is a free tool for verified Google My Business (GMB) accounts that allows you to display custom content, images, and even a call to action, along with your GMB listings for up to seven days at a time.
-You can use Google Posts to promote an item of interest, such as an event, announcement, new product or service, or even a new piece of content.
+Launched in 2017, Google Posts is a free tool for verified Google Business Profile accounts that allows you to display custom content, images, and even a call to action, along with your Google Business Profile listings for up to seven days at a time.
+You can use Google Posts to promote an item of interest, such as an event, announcement, new product or service, or a new piece of content.
+Google Posts can even be used to promote new offers and sales.
 It’s such a low-effort way to draw more visitors to your site—not to mention zero cost—it’s worth it to try Google Posts for your next promotion.

-Get the most from your Google My Business listing—download our free tip sheet, Optimizing Google My Business.
+Get the most from your Google Business Profile listing—download our free tip sheet, Optimizing Google Business Profile

 Creating a post is easy—with a little forethought, you can have your first post live in a matter of minutes.